 Professor Davik’s scholarship has recently taken her to India.
-In January, she participated in a conference jointly organized by the United States General of Chennai, India and the VIT University School of Law, entitled “Online Copyright Piracy Policies: A Need for Balance.”
-She is also presented this fall at the International Symposium of Foreign Law and Comparative Law hosted by the International School of Law of Beijing International Studies University.
+In January 2016, she participated in a conference jointly organized by the United States General of Chennai, India and the VIT University School of Law, entitled “Online Copyright Piracy Policies: A Need for Balance.”
+She also presented in fall 2016 at the International Symposium of Foreign Law and Comparative Law hosted by the International School of Law of Beijing International Studies University.

 In her free time she enjoys skiing, traveling, biking, and running.